 Lifestyle changes.
-While you are on hormone therapy for advanced prostate cancer you can boost your bone health with these healthy habits:
+While you are taking hormone therapy for advanced prostate cancer, you can boost your bone health with these habits:

 - Exercise regularly.
 Weight-bearing exercise, like using handheld weights, weight machines, yoga, or other activities that use your body weight for resistance, is especially important.